tewhatuora/api-standards/docs/fhir-api-standard/Standards/08-Versioning.md

 ### Resource retrieval by record version

-As described in [FHIR RESTFul API](https://build.fhir.org/http.html#vread), FHIR APIs **SHOULD** let consumers retrieve a specific record version of a resource using the vread operation:
+<ApiStandard id="HNZAS_SHOULD_LET_CONSUMERS_RETRIEVE_RECORD_VERSION" type="SHOULD" toolTip="FHIR APIs should let consumers retrieve a specific record version of a resource using the vread operation.">As described in [FHIR RESTFul API](https://build.fhir.org/http.html#vread), FHIR APIs <b>SHOULD</b> let consumers retrieve a specific record version of a resource using the vread operation:</ApiStandard>

 ```http
 GET [base]/Patient/012ee654-07e5-422e-ad21-3aa563642c04/_history/3